arthuriansoft/wp_changer/README.md

 Uses the "shuf" and "convert" utilities to randomise the list and correctly orient the image before displaying.

-The Xfce version specifies which display to set the image on - so customise as required.
+The Xfce version specifies which display to set the image on - use Xfce Settings Editor and look in xfce4-desktop to see backdrop options.